vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 Narendrasena and Devasena/Hariṣeṇa were sapiṇḍa  relatives in the fifth/sixth remove.

 Narendrasena might, however, have recovered parts of his kingdom, since the \(later\) Pr̥thivīṣeṇa inscriptions credit him in one and the same breath with the overlordship of Kosalā, Mekalā and Mālavā, though this, as Shastri 1987, 61 remarks, ‘looks somewhat boastful’.
 If true, it certainly would have brought him into conflict with the Guptas as well \(cf. HCI III, 184\).
-This claim is also at variance with Pr̥thivīṣeṇa’s own title: magnavam

-. śoddhartr̥ \(Shastri 1977–78, 172 \(l.
+This claim is also at variance with Pr̥thivīṣeṇa’s own title: magnavaṁśoddhartr̥ \(Shastri 1977–78, 172 \(l.
 21\); Kolte 1971–72: \(l.
 26\)\).
 Moreover, Narendrasena’s rival, king Hariṣeṇa, is credited by his minister Varāhadeva with the conquest of \(Dakṣiṇa\) Kosala, which is situated to the east of the traditional Nandivardhana territory \(CII V, 108 \(l.
 14\); Spink 1981, 109\).

 In short, the period after Pravarasena II appears to have been one of \(civil\) wars, in which, to judge by the archaeological remains, the Vatsagulma Branch was on top.

-Pr̥thivīṣeṇa’s later claim to have rescued his family fortune for the second time \( dvi-magnavam

-. śoddhartr̥ , CII V, 81 \(l.
+Pr̥thivīṣeṇa’s later claim to have rescued his family fortune for the second time \( dvi-magnavaṁśoddhartr̥ , CII V, 81 \(l.
 33\), in the unfinished Bālāghāt Plates, which must

 date from after his 17th regnal year\) may refer to the incursion of the Nala king Bhavadattavarman \(see above, ṇ 67 on p.
 142; cf. Shastri 1987, 61 f.\).